nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 The startup probes indicate whether the application within the container is started.
 All other probes are disabled if a startup probe is provided until it succeeds.

 Startup probes are useful for Pods that have containers that take a long time to come into service.
 This is not really useful in the Sidecar pod because it takes to short to start.
-In a different scenario where the Sidecar would take a long time to start, the startup probe can be used in combination with the liveness probe, so that it waits until the startup probe has succeeded before starting the liveness probe.
+In a different scenario where the sidecar container would take a long time to start, the startup probe can be used in combination with the liveness probe, so that it waits until the startup probe has succeeded before starting the liveness probe.
 The tricky part is to set up a startup probe with the same command, HTTP or TCP check, with a failureThreshold * periodSeconds long enough to cover the worse case startup time.

  ```bash
  [...]